crim-ca/weaver/docs/source/processes.rst

 complete, it is not practical to execute them in this manner and potentially have to wait hours to retrieve outputs.
 Instead, the preferred and default approach is to request an ``async`` :term:`Job` execution.
-When doing so, `Weaver` will add this to a task queue for processing, and will immediately return a :term:`Job` identifier and location where the user can probe for its status, using :ref:`proc_req_status` monitoring request.
+When doing so, `Weaver` will add this to a task queue for processing, and will immediately return a :term:`Job` identifier and location where the user can probe for its status, using :ref:`proc_op_status` monitoring request.
 As soon as any task worker becomes available, it will pick any leftover queued :term:`Job` to execute it.

 The second field is ``response``.
 At the time being, `Weaver` only supports ``document`` value.
 This parameter is